 - 1 teaspoon peanut butter

-- Also if your peanut butter doesn't have any added salt (mine does), then add 1/8 teaspoon salt to the recipe.
+- If your peanut butter doesn't have any added salt (mine does), then add 1/8 teaspoon salt to the recipe.

 - Preheat an oven to 350 degrees and line a 9X5 loaf pan with parchment paper hanging over the sides.